AriesQuetzal/strqChat/README.md

 # strqChat
-communication for artists
+communication for Artists
+Where everyone is an Artist